ninoseki/mihari/docs/analyzers/zoomeye.md

 - [https://zoomeye.org/](https://zoomeye.org/)

-The analyzer uses ZoomEye API v3.
+This analyzer uses ZoomEye API v3.
+Pagination is supported.

 An API endpoint to use is changed based on a `type` option.